baduker/SyntaxSafari/Perl/RESOURCES.md

 - [Perl on Stackoverflow](https://stackoverflow.com/questions/tagged/perl?tab=Votes) -
 A list of the most popular Perl questions on Stackoverflow.
 A trove of Perl programming knowledge.
+- [Perl Begin](https://perl-begin.org/) - An ancient-looking website with an
+impressive collection of Perl wisdom and humor.
+I'm not sure how up-to-date it is, but it's definitely worth checking out.
+It's a nice blast from the past.

 ### Quirks and Oddities